andrewzchen66/HistoMaps/README.md

 ### MockAPICalls

 All of the mocked noncomponent functions in this file will return a FetchedAPIData structure containing a success boolean, and a message that will be displayed in the history which is either a string or array of strings.
-The functions mockViewCSV, mockSearchCSV, and mockLoadCSV simulate the respective commands in their names.
-There is some exception handling logic build into these mocks to succintly simulate a robust backend implementation.
+The functions mockViewCSV, mockSearchCSV, and mockLoadCSV simulate the respective commands in their names by fetching the mocked data from the hashmaps in MockedData.tsx.
+There is some exception handling logic built into these mocks to succintly simulate a more robust backend implementation.

 ## Testing